lnelab/lne_link/README.md

 ### Getting Started

-Please download [LNE Hub](https://github.com/ln-org/lne_hub/releases) for Windows.
-LNE Hub is updated monthly with new features and bug fixes.
+Please download [LINK](https://github.com/ln-org/lne_hub/releases) for Windows.
+LINK is updated monthly with new features and bug fixes.
 If you are interested in this project, please contact us!

 ### Features
-LNE Hub currently support the following features:
+LINK currently support the following features:
 * Firmware Flashing
 * Keyboard Keymap Configuring
 * Backlight Control